 b.
 For Clients with approved credit limits, the general payment schedule detailed in section 2.3 will apply provided the total value of all ongoing Services does not exceed the Client’s credit limit.

-2.3 General Payment Client will pay NAMSA for fees, expenses and pass‐through costs in accordance with the budget and payment schedule contained in each Project proposal.
+2.3 General Payment Schedules.
+Client will pay NAMSA for fees, expenses and pass‐through costs in accordance with the budget and payment schedule contained in each Project proposal.

 Unless specifically stated otherwise in a particular Work Order, the following shall apply:

 a.
 For proposals, Projects or tests with value under $20,000, Client will be invoiced when report or deliverable is issued; and,